More information about how to be a part of the festival as an attendee, author, exhibitor, sponsor, and more.

-Q: I PRE-ORDERED my festival ticket.
+Q: I PRE-ORDERED my festival pass.
 Where can I pick it up?

-Q: I want to BUY a ticket at the festival.
+Q: I want to BUY a pass at the festival.
 Where do I do that?

 Information from 2019; subject to change: Passes can be purchased in advance online ($15 adults, free for youth 17 and under) or on site day the day of the Festival ($20 adults, free for youth 17 and under).
-Attendees will receive a wristband that allows entry to all festival events and a book voucher.
-Day-of tickets sales are at the box office in the tent on SW Park Avenue.
-PAM’s regular box offices will not be selling festival tickets.
-There is one ticket sale location.
+Attendees will receive a wristband at the Festival that allows entry to all festival events and a book voucher for paid passes.
+Day-of passes sales are at the box office in the tent on SW Park Avenue.
+PAM’s regular box offices will not be selling festival passes.
+There is one festival box office location.

 Q: I am 17 YEARS OR YOUNGER AND/OR A HIGH SCHOOL STUDENT and I get free admission.
-Do I need a ticket?
+Do I need a pass?

 Information from 2019; subject to change: Yes, ALL attendees, including youth, need a wristband for entry.
 Youth receiving free admission will need to pick up their wristband at the box office in the tent on SW Park Avenue.
-Free youth tickets do NOT include a book voucher.
+Free youth passes do NOT include a book voucher.
 Please note: ALL attendees must pick up a wristband before entering any festival venue.
 We recommend you arrive at least thirty minutes prior to the first event you want to attend to visit the box office and pick up your wristband.
 Reserving your festival pass in advance will speed up this process.

 Q: I registered for a WORKSHOP.
 Where do I get my wristband?

 Q: I am a VOLUNTEER.
-Do I need a ticket?
+Do I need a pass?
 Where do I pick up my festival pass?

 Q: Do I need a TICKET for each Portland Book Festival event?

-Your festival wristband admits you to ALL festival venues and events, and there are no additional tickets required for individual events during the festival day.
-Note that your ticket is a ticket to the festival itself, which features over 100 events, and does NOT guarantee entry to any individual event.
+Other than the Schnitzer, your festival wristband admits you to ALL festival venues and events, and there are no additional tickets required for individual events during the festival day.
+Note that your pass is to the festival itself, which features over 100 events, and does NOT guarantee entry to any individual event.